 Temperatures for Croton

-There are two main rules when watering most houseplants, croton included - water thoroughly & promote drainage.
+- There are two main rules when watering most houseplants, croton included: water thoroughly & promote drainage.
 Thorough watering involves the entire root mass being watered.
 This builds a strong root system and moisture uptake.
-Drainage is very important and water must never be let standing and become stagnant in the bottom of the growing container.
+Drainage is very important, and water must never be left standing and become stagnant in the bottom of the growing container.
 Wilted leaves are an indicator of excessive watering.
 Pour excess water from the container to discourage diseases and root rot.
 Root rot is a common problem with many houseplants that are left standing in water, which can kill the plant if left uncorrected.

-Tropical environments are humid and croton require misting for the foliage to remain healthy.
+- Misting: Tropical environments are humid, and croton require misting for the foliage to remain healthy.
 Mist a few times a week, or possibly once a day depending on how dry the area is.
 Misting helps keep moisture at an optimum level and promotes healthy foliage.

 Placing a pot with drainage holes into a tray will create a little humidity.
 Adding gravel to the tray will slow down the rate of evaporation and increase the time between waterings.

 Common potting soil works just fine for croton.
 Soil from the garden may also be used, as long as it is loamy and fertile.
 Potting soil retains moisture while allowing adequate drainage.
 Remember to prevent the soil from being saturated and waterlogged.
 Drain away excess water after watering.
 Waterlogged soil promotes disease, especially root rot.
 Root rot occurs when the roots do not receive enough air and begin to rot.